Twin TQFTs and Frobenius algebras: Abstract

 \section{Abstract}

 We introduce the category of singular 2-dimensional cobordisms and show that it admits a completely algebraic description as the free symmetric monoidal category on a \textit{twin Frobenius algebra}, by providing a description of this category in terms of generators and relations.
-A twin Frobenius algebra $(C, W, z, z^*)$ consists of a commutative Frobenius algebra $C,$ a symmetric Frobenius algebra $W,$ and an algebra isomomorphism $z \co C \to W$ with dual $z^* \co W \to C$ satisfying some extra conditions.
-We also introduce a special type of extended 2D Topological Quantum Field Theory defined on singular 2-dimensional cobordisms and show that it is equivalent to a twin Frobenius algebra in a symmetric monoidal category.
+A twin Frobenius algebra $(C, W, z, z^*)$ consists of a commutative Frobenius algebra $C,$ a symmetric Frobenius algebra $W,$ and an algebra homomorphism $z \co C \to W$ with dual $z^* \co W \to C$, satisfying some extra conditions.
+We also introduce a generalized 2-dimensional Topological Quantum Field Theory defined on singular 2-dimensional cobordisms and show that it is equivalent to a twin Frobenius algebra in a symmetric monoidal category.